 - Words Can Work

 Losing a loved one to suicide is a painful and difficult experience.
 Please know you are not alone in your grief.
-We offer free support to loss survivors, a term used to describe people who have lost loved ones to suicide.
+Visit our grief support resources page to find resources which offer support to loss survivors, a term used to describe people who have lost loved ones to suicide.

 Teens & Parents

 Samaritans undertook an initiative to work with local and national Parent Teacher Organizations to include the following resource guides in school planners and on websites.
 For more information and assistance, please contact Lauren Gablinske, Director of Community Education and Outreach.

 People in the LGBTQ community are at an increased risk of suicide.
 For more information and assistance, please refer to

 - Guide to College for LGBTQ Students

 - College Scholarships for LGBTQ Students